LukeSmithxyz/based.cooking/content/asian-style-chicken-sticky-sauce.md

 3. Place all-purpose flour in a shallow bowl.
 Mix in garlic powder as well as salt and pepper, 1/2 tsp each.
 4. Place lightly beaten egg in another shallow bowl.
 5. Coat the chicken in corn flour, dip it in egg and finally coat with seasoned all purpose-flour.
 6. Heat a good amount of oil on a pan to fry the chicken in.
 The oil should be hot enough so that the chicken sizzles when placed in the pan.
 You may want to do this in a couple of batches depending on the size of your pan.
 7. Fry until chicken is cooked and has a nice golden-brownish coating.
 8. Pour out excess oil, put the sauce in and mix to coat the chicken.
 Or place the chicken in a bowl with kitchen towels and do another batch.
-9. Let the sauce bubble for one or two minutes and you're done.
+9. Let the sauce bubble for one or two minutes, and you're done.
 10. Serve with boiled rice.